How Much Do The Sharks Get Paid?

 Sharks Get Raise on the Shark Tank ShowThis article "How Much Do The Sharks Make?" was started a few weeks ago, but never completed until now.
 It covers Daymond's perspective how much it costs the Sharks to appear on the Show, but what do the other Sharks have to say about this matter?
-Obviously there's several hidden cost's such as the teams of professionals all the Sharks need in place to handle this many financial deals, not to mention the personal time commitment devoted to each new products success.
+Obviously, there's several hidden costs's such as the teams of professionals all the Sharks need in place to handle this many financial deals, not to mention the personal time commitment devoted to the success of each new product.

 Business Insider just published an article that if true, reveals at least Mark Cubans Shark Tank salary increased $1200.00 per episode between seasons 5 and 6.
 Cuban will also get another raise of $1288.00 per episode in Shark Tank Season 7 bringing the total to $32,488.00 per episode.
 It also says Kevin O'Leary makes a reported $30k per episode, so apparently, however minor; Mark Cuban is the highest paid Shark per episode on the Show.

 As far as I'm concerned the Shark Tank Show is the Best Show ever seen on television.
 Each and every Shark brings a unique business perspective to every new product or business opportunity, and this Show's Success is a direct result of their Success.